dagflow-team/dayabay-analysis/README.md

 ### Fitting scripts

 Each file contain information about best fit under assumption certain model configurations.
 Configurations are described in [scripts/README.md](scripts/README.md).
-Also, configurations are described before starting the fit command in shell script.
+Also, configurations are described before starting the fit command in each shell script.

 After running script from [scripts/](scripts), you may want to compare results with [results/fits/](results/fits).
 Central values of best fit are stored under key `xdict`.
 Errors of best fit are stored under key `errordict` (errors obtained from covariance matrix) or `errordict_profiled` (errors obtained with Minos algorithm).